anyaevostinar/anyaevostinar.github.io/classes/257-f23/lab-psycopg2.md

             pass
     ```

 3. A common thing that you will need to do is connect to your database, hence why there is a `connect` method.
-The `psycopg2` module makes that pretty easy, add the following to the `connect` method:
+The `psycopg2` module makes that pretty easy with the following in the `connect` method (already provided):
     ```python
     try:
         connection = psycopg2.connect(database=config.database, user=config.user, password=config.password, host="localhost")